scottstanfield/newmac/readme.md

 XCODE
 =====
+Note: for Mountain Lion, you may need to follow some extra steps.
+The version of XCode is now 4.4.
+Read this first: https://gist.github.com/1860902

 Most of the homebrew packages need the compiler (and header and libraries) previously only available after a full 4GB Xcode install from AppStore, then choosing the optional Command Line Tools from the preference pane.